klrqn/app_hax/README.md

-# app_hax
+# app_hax-grubhub

-try to Automate web tasks using Selenium.
-Let me know when you get stuff into grubhub ot.
+A project where we try to Automate web tasks using Selenium.